PeterXiao/performance-test-harness-for-geoevent/doc/2_configuration.md

 #### Provisioner Configuration

-The Provisioner configuration is used to setup all of the fixtures (once) or setup each individual fixture before the execution takes place.
-The Provisioner is used to "setup" GeoEvent by resetting GeoEvent's configuration and laying down a new configuration.
+The Provisioner configuration is used to set up all of the fixtures (once) or set up each individual fixture before the execution takes place.
+The Provisioner is used to "set up" GeoEvent by resetting GeoEvent's configuration and laying down a new configuration.
 This is helpful if you want to make sure GeoEvent is configured exactly the way you want to performance test it.

 Minimal ProvisionerConfig Configuration
 ``` xml